 Emergency measures enacted by the federal and provincial governments in response to the COVID-19 pandemic, including social distancing, travel restrictions, and the temporary closure of non-essential businesses, have created significant additional estimation uncertainty in the determination of reported amounts as at March 31, 2020.
-The Corporation has made assumptions with respect to the duration and severity of these emergency measures as well as the duration of the subsequent economic recovery in estimating the amount and timing of reported amounts as at March 31, 2020.
-As a result of this significant estimation uncertainty there is a risk that the assumptions used as at March 31, 2020 may change as more information becomes available, resulting in a material adjustment to reported amounts in future reporting periods.
+The Corporation has made assumptions with respect to the duration and severity of these emergency measures as well as the duration of the subsequent economic recovery in estimation uncertainty there is a risk that the assumptions used as at March 31, 2020 may change as more information becomes available, resulting in a material adjustment to reported amounts in future reporting periods.

-3. Summary of Significant Accounting Policies
+2. Summary of Significant Accounting Policies